ajerezr/bot-mv-telegram/README.md

 * /asiansgonewild - ermagehrz
 * /anal - if you like backdoors
 * /realgirls - 100% machism free
+* /fitnessgirls - all glory the fitness girls
 * /uptime - Bot and server info